Dave Argall

-David G. Argall, Ph.D. (born November 21, 1958) is a member of the Pennsylvania State Senate, elected in a special election on March 3, 2009 following the death of fellow Republican James J. Rhoades.
+David G. Argall (born November 21, 1958) is an American politician who is a member of the Pennsylvania State Senate, elected in a special election on March 3, 2009 following the death of fellow Republican James J. Rhoades.
 He was elected a member of the Pennsylvania House of Representatives in 1984 and served as Republican Whip from 2004 to 2008.
 Argall lost the 17th Congressional District election in 2010 after challenging incumbent Congressman Tim Holden.
-Eisenhower Fellowships selected David Argall as a USA Fellow in 1998.

-Early life, education and career
+Early life and education

-As an Eagle Scout, Argall earned a bachelor's degree in political science and international studies from Lycoming College and a master's degree in American studies at Penn State Harrisburg.
+Argall earned a bachelor's degree in political science and international studies from Lycoming College and a master's degree in American studies at Penn State Harrisburg.
 In May 2006, he earned his Ph.D. in public administration from Penn State.
-Argall is a part-time instructor that has taught at various educational institutions including Lycoming College and Penn State Schuylkill.
-The name Argall is of Cornish origin.
+Argall is a part-time instructor who has taught at Lycoming College and Penn State Schuylkill.

-Pennsylvania Legislature
+Political career

 Argall was Chairman of the House Appropriations Committee, a position that led him to being named to the 2003 "The Pennsylvania Report Power 75" list of influential figures in Pennsylvania politics.
 He was elected to serve as the Republican Whip in 2004 and again in 2006.

-Argall did not run for re-election to the post of Minority Whip in order to run for the State Senate seat from the 29th district which was vacated by the death and posthumous re-election of Senator James Rhoades.
+Argall did not run for re-election to the post of Minority Whip in order to run for the State Senate seat from the 29th district which was vacated by the death and posthumous re-election of James J. Rhoades.
 He was elected to the seat over his Democratic opponent, Schuylkill County Clerk of Courts Steven Lukach, by a margin of 62% to 38%.

+Committee Assignments

+As of July 2025, Argall serves as the Majority Policy Committee Chairman.

+For the 2025-2026 Session Argall sits on the following committees in the Senate: